rduplain/qwerty.sh/README.md

 applying two separate command-line invocations of qwerty.sh, using only a single download of the qwerty.sh program itself.

 Provide multiple `--rc` flags for multiple run-command files.
+Add the `--cd-on-rc` flag to have qwerty.sh change directories to that of the run-command file when processing its commands.

 ### Trust